smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Dynamic Updates

 Mobile networks may apply rate limits (see the concepts of SDF or QoS Flow Maximum Bitrate-MBR, Guaranteed Flow Bit Rate (GFBR) and Maximum Flow Bit Rate (MFBR) of a GBR QoS flow etc.) that can change over the lifetime of a session.
-If the client is on mobile network that has MBR per service then the client needs to adapt to the any changes on the MBR value to avoid QoE artifacts.
-Hence, timely SCONE signals are needed.
-As the updates of the rate limits are triggered and enforced by the network, SCONE-capable network elements need to be be able to generate updated throughput advice dynamically, enabling that adaptive applications can respond promptly to maintain QoE.
-If not, the frequency and granularity of SCONE updates should be increased to ensure responsiveness resulting to unnecessary CPU and network overhead .
-Moreover, network conditions in mobile environments can change rapidly due to congestion, radio resource allocation, or sudden variations in user load.
+If an application endpoint client is on mobile network that has MBR per service then the client needs to adapt to any changes on the MBR value to avoid QoE artifacts.
+Hence, timely SCONE signaling is needed.
+As the updates for the rate limits are triggered and enforced by the network, SCONE-capable network elements needs to be be able to generate updated throughput advice dynamically, and in-turn, adaptive applications can respond promptly to maintain QoE.
+If not, the frequency and granularity of SCONE updates can be increased to ensure responsiveness, this though would lead to an increased CPU and network overhead .
+Moreover, network conditions in mobile environments can change rapidly due to congestion, radio resource allocation, or sudden variations in user load, so a fine balance on frequency of network-based updates MUST be considered.

 ## Frequency of Updates